UCLA-Creative-Labs/agora-ouranos/README.md

 # Overview

-At a glance, we our backend is implemented as following:
+At a glance, our backend is implemented as follows:

 ![architecture](/misc/architecture.png)

-or if you are more interested in our cloud architecure:
+or if you are more interested in our cloud architecture:

 ![cloud](/misc/cloud.png)